ou-ecolab/ecopad/README.md

 - to open the developer tools in my version I have to go to `more tools` -> `Developer tools` This will divide the window.
 There should be a rider `Sources` showing the contents of `demo.js` and also the console
-- hit the `send to API` button again and watch the little status window and the console geting busy with outputs .
+- hit the `send to API` button(on the example website)  again and watch the little status window and the console geting busy with outputs .
 - read the outputs!
 Please! ;-) to get a picture of what is going on.
   It seems that
   - the button triggers code that sends `json` data to another url